romaan/simply/README.md

 - 001 Program to solve towers of hanoii - Done
 - 002 Program to solve knapsack problem
 - 003 Program to find the sum of immutable rectangles
+- 004 Program to find the maximum profit by buying and selling stocks in a day